osrn/lazy-delegate/README.md

 script start/stop handler
 - added handler for SIGINT and SIGTERM for cleanup and service status notification
-- added configurable rank alert limit
+- added rank alert limit.
+To set, add `RANKLIMIT=xx` in the config.
+Default value is `52`.
 <br>

 **v0.56b**